-A comprehensive assessment includes the social aspects of care which are complex and interconnected and often impact the plan of care.
-The interdisciplinary team of professionals need patient-population specific skills in assessment and development of a plan of care that includes social domains influencing the individual which include but are not limited to:
+A comprehensive assessment includes the social aspects of care, which are complex and interconnected, and often impact the plan of care.
+The interdisciplinary team of professionals needs patient-population-specific skills in assessment and development of a plan of care that includes social domains influencing the individual that include but are not limited to:

-Family System:
+Family system:

-- Who do they identify as family?
+- Whom do they identify as family?
 Where is family geographically located? - What is the state of the relationship?
 Are there dynamics to the system that will impact care? - Are there areas of added support/need?

-Support Network:
+Support network: